 The amino acid sequence of receptor binding domain in SARS CoV and SARS CoV 2 share 89.8% sequence homology.
-Biophysical and computational modeling have shown that the SARS CoV-2 has higher affinity of binding to the receptor binding domain (RBD) and ACE 2 as compared to SARS CoV-2 her increase in binding affinity of SARS CoV-2 pertains to the ACE 2 binding affinity in the RBD of the S1 subunit of the S protein.
+Biophysical and computational modeling have shown that the SARS CoV-2 has higher affinity of binding to the receptor binding domain (RBD) and ACE 2 as compared to SARS CoV-2 pertains to the ACE 2 binding affinity of SARS CoV-2 pertains to the ACE 2 binding affinity in the RBD of the S1 subunit of the S protein.
 This results in 10 to 20-fold higher binding affinity of SARS CoV 2 as compared to SARS CoV.25